suhas316380/aws-auth-validator-webhook/readme.md

     - Creates IAM Service Account and attaches the IAM policy.
 4. The webhook can intercept **CREATE**, **UPDATE** and **DELETE** operations.
 Additional configuration for webhook are passed via the environment variables.
 5. **CREATE** or **UPDATE** operation:
+    - IAM Roles defined via REJECT_ROLES environment variable in the Deployment will not be allowed in the aws-auth.
+This is particularyly useful in cases where cluster creator should not be defined in aws-auth as best practice.
+REJECT_ROLES env variable accepts comma-separated values.
-    - When a CREATE or UPDATE operation is made on the aws-auth CM, the Pod makes "describe_instances" AWS API calls to get a list of Worker nodes and their IAM Instance profiles.
+    - When a CREATE or UPDATE operation is made on the aws-auth CM, the Pod makes "describe_instances" AWS API calls to get a list of Worker nodes (if there are large number of worker nodes, pagination is accounted for when making "describe_instances".
+Also consider increasing timeout value in the webhook config manifest.yaml) and their IAM Instance profiles.
 The instances are filtered based on the tags.
 Name=kubernetes.io/cluster/<cluster_name> ; Value: owned.
 The CLUSTER_NAME and CLUSTER_REGION variables are passed to the deployment and  these values are used to make the API calls.
     - Then a "get_instance_profile" AWS API call is made to get the IAM roles associated with the instance profile
+    - Then a "list_fargate_profiles" call is made to get any fargate profiles associated with the cluster.
+If there are any Fargate profiles associated with the cluster, "describe_fargate_profile" API call is made to get the PodExecutionRoleArn and is stored in the list A. This ensures that Fargate Roles are also accounted for
     - Any additional comma saperated IAM Roles/Users specified via ADDITIONAL_ROLES environment variables are stored into a list (list A) along with the worker node IAM roles
     - The intercepted request is checked for the Data section of the configMap and mapRoles section is parsed and the ARNs are extracted to another list (List B)
     - Checks to make sure that all the elements in List A are present in List B. Otherwise, the request is rejected.